NVIDIA/ais-k8s/operator/README.md

   # enableExternalLB: false
 ```

 > NOTE: Currently, external access can be enabled only for new AIS clusters.
-Updating the `enablingExternalLB` spec for an existing cluster is not yet supported.
+Updating the `enableExternalLB` spec for an existing cluster is not yet supported.

 Another important consideration is - the number of external IPs.
 To deploy an AIS cluster of N storage nodes, the K8s cluster will have to assign external IPs to (N + 1) `LoadBalancer` services: one for each storage target plus one more for all the AIS proxies (aka AIS gateways) in that same cluster.